Change your environment

 Switch your task

-Busy yourself with something else, whether that’s going on your lunch break, to the bathroom or to the kitchen to get more water.
+Keep busy doing something else, whether that’s going on your lunch break, to the bathroom, or to the kitchen to get more water.

-Go for a walk or jog, or do some weights.
+Go for a walk, a jog, a swim, or do some weights.
 You’ll feel stronger physically and mentally.

-Helping a friend, family member or even a stranger – will make you feel happier and distract you from cravings.
+Helping a friend or family member, or even a stranger, will make you feel happier and distract you from cravings.

 Make a playlist